matthewlong29/PareAndFlourish_Site/_posts/2017-12-10-why-you-should-have-a-personal-statement.md

 tags: how to write a personal statement, personal statement, personal branding, personal branding tips
 ---

-Our December <a href="/events">Flourish Roundtable</a> focused on personal branding.
-Highlighting this event, <span class="boldText">we asked participants to write their personal statements</span>.
+Our December [Flourish Roundtable](/events) focused on personal branding.
+Highlighting this event, **we asked participants to write their personal statements**.
 Something about putting pen to paper makes ideas concrete.
 Don’t you think?
-It’s motivating to see your statement on paper <span class="boldText">to help you learn more about yourself and your mission</span>.
+It’s motivating to see your statement on paper **to help you learn more about yourself and your mission**.
 Think of the personal statement as a business’ mission statement; telling the world what you do, and why.

 As for the roundtable, a table of women developing their personal brands is as motivating as it gets.